Here are nine of Perth’s best running tracks:

 Kings Park Law Walk

 The Law Walk in Kings Park is a 2.5km loop – a concrete track with stunning views of the river high up in Kings Park.
 You will be running through urban bushland.
 If the 2.5km has not got your heart rate pumping enough, there are other beautiful trails throughout Kings Park.
-The entrance to the track is off Park Avenue.
+The entrance to the track is off Park Avenue fresh air.